-See Appendix D for a copy of the notification newsletter, general letter, and newspaper announcement.
+See Appendix D for a copy of the notification newsletter and letter.
 Casitas MWD held a community workshop on May 18, 2016 to provide a summary of the UWMP/AWMP and receive public comments and questions.
-Casitas MWD held a public hearing on June 22, 2016 in Casitas MWD's Board Room.
-The Board of Directors adopted the UWMP/AWMP following the public hearing.
+Casitas MWD will hold a public hearing on June 22, 2016 in Casitas MWD's Board Room.
+It is anticipated that the Board of Directors will adopt the UWMP/AWMP following the public hearing.
 Proof of this public hearing is provided in Appendix D, which contains a copy of the resolution adopting the 2016 Urban Water Management Plan/Agricultural Water Management Plan.
-The Casitas MWD will submit the adopted UWMP/AWMP, in electronic format, to the California Department of Water Resources within the 30-day requirement.
+The Casitas MWD will submit the adopted UWMP/AWMP to the California Department of Water Resources within the 30-day requirement.